Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

     `[FILL HERE WITH YOUR ANSWER.]`
   - [ ] What is AJAX request?

-    `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+    `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`
-  - [ ] Write the code for sending an AJAX post request to server.
+  - [ ] Write the code for sending an AJAX post request to the server.
 The server will get name and age as parameters.

     `[FILL HERE WITH YOUR ANSWER.]`
-- [ ] Connect your search engine website to server api and fill the html content with your server result.
+- [ ] Connect your search engine website to server API and fill the HTML content with your server result.

 ## Angular

-- [ ] Read Angular part of document and answer questions below:
+- [ ] Read the Angular part of the document and answer questions below:
   - [ ] What is Angular?

-      `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+      `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`

-  - [ ] Write at least three difference between typescript and javascript.
+  - [ ] Write at least three differences between typescript and javascript.

     `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
   - [ ] Install Angular.